-The House Dress Is The Fashion Statement Of 2020
+Don't Sweat(pants) It.
+The House Dress Is Here To Rescue 2020

 "I have to say — linen, comfortable clothes — it's actually very contagious. ...
 It's addictive," says Malgosia Archer, a Polish and British designer who sells lounge dresses through her Etsy shop, GoshYaga.

 "Ghost" is how her teenage daughters have dubbed her most popular item: a billowing cloud of white linen, with pockets.
 Back before the pandemic, Archer had worried her airy fabrics wouldn't be in demand until the summer.
-Now, even her daughters are lounging in versions of the "ghost" dress.
+Now, even her daughters are sporting versions of the "ghost" dress.

 Across the world in Arizona, Jade Banner can relate.
 Her online store Dwell & Slumber — known especially for its caftans — is having difficulty keeping up with demand.
 Most notably, Banner's designs have finally won over her most elusive customer: her mother.